 This medication can interact with other medications, including cyclosporine, insulin, oral diabetic medications, and many cardiac mediations.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 There are a number of things you can do to manage the side effects of Octreotide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-In studies, gallstones or bile duct abnormalities develop in more than half of patients after long- term usage, but in studies, only 1% of patients required surgery to correct them.
+In studies, gallstones or billiary abnormalities (including jaundice) developed in more than half of patients after long- term usage.
+However, only 1% of patients required surgery to correct them.

 Pain at the Injection Site

 Pain, redness or swelling may occur at the injection site.
 This typically lasts less than 10-15 minutes after the short-acting form and an hour after the LAR form.
 To reduce this side effect, take the medication out of the refrigerator ahead of time and allow it to reach room temperature.
 Do not heat it or warm it rapidly.
 Also, rotating the site of the injections is helpful.